 For Tecalum Industrial, implementing 3D printing into their day-to-day activities resulted in a great return on investment.
-Not only they significantly reduced the cost of producing customized tooling, jigs, and fixtures but they also save a remarkable amount of time by fabricating these parts in-house.
+Not only did they significantly reduce the cost of producing customized tooling, jigs, and fixtures but they also saved a remarkable amount of time by fabricating these parts in-house.

 Tecalum Industrial is a company based in Girona, Spain, specializing in manufacturing aluminium products for the industrial sector for over 40 years.
 In order to produce these parts, which they design from scratch according to the needs of each customer, they need some very specific jigs and fixtures, custom made for every mold they work with.